top of page

 Humanistic Therapy

 Humanistic therapy is another common therapeutic approach which believes that the client is the best person to understand their own experiences and needs.
-It examines the individual from a wholistic point of view, but from the inside perspective of the client themselves.
-This approach is often used to treat depressionanxiety, panic disorders, personality disorders, schizophrenia, addiction and much more.
+It examines the individual from a holistic point of view and relies heavily on the perspective of the client.
+This approach is often used to treat depressionanxiety, panic disorders, personality disordersgrief and much more.

 Psychodynamic Therapy